Maritime Connectivity: How Smart Ports can Recover the Sector Post-Covid-19

 Key to the success of these projects (and others like them) is their strategic, targeted nature.
 We’re not working with ‘build it and they will come’ philosophy, which is too risky and could fail to adequately consider other UK connectivity objectives, like the planned roll out of 5G or the dawn of IoT in smart cities.
 Rather, we’re looking at specific connectivity challenges and partnering with like-minded experts to solve them.

-We see last mile access as being key here, and would welcome a fresh look at this market, with specific attention paid to how local network expansion could encourage competition and eliminate industrial and commercial black holes.
+We see last-mile access as being key here, and would welcome a fresh look at this market, with specific attention paid to how local network expansion could encourage competition and eliminate industrial and commercial black holes.
 Put simply, we need to improve networks where it will matter, not just where it can be monetised.

 New network expansion ideas